 Research Fellow in HIV, Gender and Justice

 Laurel Sprague, Ph.D., is the Global Research Fellow on HIV, Gender, and Justice for the HIV Justice Network, working with a global consortium of community-based organizations fighting the criminalization of people living with HIV.
+She is the Executive Director of Global Network of People Living with HIV (GNP+).
 She has been engaged in social justice efforts to respond to the rights of people with HIV since shortly after her own diagnosis in 1991, as a support group member, client, board member, activist, trainer, educator, and researcher.
 From 2009 to 2015, Laurel provided technical support to the Global Network of People Living with HIV (GNP+) and PLHIV networks in Africa, Central and Eastern Europe, and North America for the PLHIV Stigma Index.

 Laurel received her Ph.D. in Political Science in 2015.
 Her current research focuses on understanding successful advocacy strategies for human rights-based legal reform in different country contexts and on the interaction between gender inequality and HIV criminalization.
 Laurel received her Ph.D. in Political Theory from Wayne State University.
 She has worked as a Senior Lecturer in the Wayne State University Honors College as well as taught courses in political science, political theory, and feminist theory at Wayne State University and Eastern Michigan University.

 President and CEO